repeats/Repeat/README.md

 =======
 1. Record and replay computer activities.
 2. Store recorded tasks and replay them later.
-3. Write your own task **in your favorite text editor** so you have more control over the computer.
+3. Write your own task **in your favorite text editor** using Python or Java so you have more control over the computer.
 4. Assign multiple arbitrary hotkey combinations to activate a stored task.
 5. Assign multiple mouse gestures to activate a stored task.
 6. Manage your Repeat tasks (either recorded or written).